KutapiAise/Intel-Edge-AI-Scholarship/README.md

             replace the CPU, model paths with the corresponding in your linux machine
  #### 7. Sample output

  The output video in mp4 format is wriiten into "output_snapshots" folder which is created when the App runs.
-Outputfile vide is named "outpy.mp4"
+Outputfile video is named "outpy.mp4"

  ![outputsample](./images/outputsample.gif)